bartoszgebarowski/task-manager-api/README.md

     "title": "test_1"
 }
 `

 * Click Send button
 * Server responds with status 200

-11. Scenario 11: User is logged and tries to update his own task without a title
+11. Scenario 11: User is logged in and tries to update his own task without a title

 * Login with correct credentials by POST request to `{{BASE_URL}}api/profiles/token/`
 * Create a PUT request to `{{BASE_URL}}api/tasks/task_id`